MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 - $N_{m}$ is the number of state preparation and measurement (SPAM) operations in a circuit including initial implicit state preparation and any intermediate and final measurements and state resets.
 - $C$ is the shot count.

 Quotas are based on plan selection and can be increased with a support ticket.
 To see your current limits and quotas, go to the “Credits and quotas” blade and select the “Quotas” tab of your workspace on the [Azure portal](https://portal.azure.com).
+For more information, see [Azure Quantum quotas](xref:microsoft.quantum.quotas).

 > [!NOTE]
-> If you are using an Azure Quantum Credits plan, and not a billing plan, the quotas information maps to your allocated credits.
-In that case, the quota lists the total number of credits you have received, and you can hover over the relevant graph to see the amount you have used towards your credits.
+> If you are using an [Azure Quantum Credits](xref:microsoft.quantum.credits) plan, and not a billing plan, the quotas information maps to your allocated credits.
+In that case, the quota lists the total number of credits you have received.

-For more information, see [Azure Quantum quotas](xref:microsoft.quantum.quotas).